 Required courses will vary from school to school, but students can expect to graduate with a knowledge of the fundamentals of substance abuse counseling.
 Some of the topics that students will come away with a working understanding of include:

-Students may also tailor their degree to the career path they plan to follow upon graduation by taking classes that will be directly applicable to their desired career focus.
+Students may also tailor their substance abuse degree to the career path they plan to follow upon graduation by taking classes that will be directly applicable to their desired career focus.
 Concentrations lead to careers involving social work, child psychology, psychotherapy, and more.
 Students should consult with their advisors to choose a path that works for them.

 Choosing the Right School and Program